 Money can bring you more free time and fun.
 You can buy whatever you want.
 However, all fun things come to an end eventually.
 And then, when the fun is over, you might find yourself alone with your thoughts.
 Where will they lead you?

-Needless Thinking about Needs offers the picture of real life behind the illusion of comfort and happiness.
+Needless Thinking about Needs offers a picture of real life behind the illusion of comfort and happiness.

 I was lucky enough to get to know a few people whose stories simply had to be told.
-There were also some thoughts I could not keep to myself and it was just a matter of time when they would see the light of day.
-I felt I had something to say about the topics this book deals with: needs, money, illusions and happiness.
+There were also some thoughts I could not keep to myself, and it was just a matter of time before they would see the light of day.
+I felt I had something to say about the topics this book deals with: needs, money, illusions, and happiness.